Tag Archives: history channel

 As an afterthought, some of you might be happier viewing the streaming episodes on Amazon or History.
 If you do the math, you might find it a better deal.

-Swamp People Season 6
+“Swamp People” Season 6

-SP_S6_DVD_3D (1)Swamp People TV show is not necessarily for just outdoors people.
-Like Duck Dynasty, the series has a quality that appeals to people who are not hunters and fishermen.
-Watching the Cajun’s speaking Cajun French on this series is rather interesting and unique.
-That is all the bait I need to watch men get into the swamp and noodle successfully for catfish.
+Watching the Cajuns speaking Cajun French in this series is rather interesting and unique.
+That is all the bait I need to watch men wade into the swamp and catch catfish.
 To say nothing of the alligator hunting, and it is quite a chilling experience.

 The show takes a look inside one of the last American frontiers when Troy and the other swampers go on a 30-day alligator hunt, avoiding flood water and outwitting the smartest gators.
 Swamp hunters fight massive alligators and Mother Nature and journey into previously unknown, hostile areas of the swamp.
 Shrewd gators try to outwit the hunters’ new methods of capturing their prey.
 Whether using new indigenous bait, old decoys or employing a primitive alternative to the modern hook, these hunters constantly adjust their tactics to catch and fill their tags.

-The series is exciting and nerve wracking while they wrestle with an alligator.
+The series is exciting and nerve-racking while they wrestle with an alligator.
 The swampers protect people from gigantic gators by going after them in areas where people are in danger.
 They even assist crayfishers when the gators go after their cages.
-In light of all that danger, the series embodies a way of living that is far better any other reality TV show.
-All in all, the series is worth watching because it will be a learning experience while it keeps you on the edge of your seat.
+In light of all that danger, the series embodies a way of life far better than any other reality TV show.
+All in all, the series is worth watching because it offers a learning experience while keeping you on the edge of your seat.

-ancientalienbluThis is a great series, and I look forward to each new set when they are released.
+This is a great series, and I look forward to each new set when they are released.
 This particular set, I am inclined to tell you that some of the episodes were really farfetched in their theories.

 Yet, if you are a true believer in what the producers bring to bear, then there are so many other things they bring up that just cannot be proved wrong.
 I am talking about the historical and physical evidence.
-It is really quite amazing.
+It is quite amazing.

 Moreover, ancient myths from around the globe, gods are often found intervening in human affairs, from Sumerian myth to the story of Moses.
-Were these supernatural visitations really the work of aliens using advanced technology to shape our civilization?
+Where these supernatural visitations are the work of aliens using advanced technology to shape our civilization?
 We’ll also consider whether the reptilian alien, a fixture of science fiction, is reflected in the serpent gods of ancient myth.
 Could they have been living beings?
 Find out, and much more.

-The Definitive WWI & WWII Collection
+The Definitive WWI & WWII

-The Definitive WWI & WWIII am amazed how The History Channel has produced an assortment of documentaries and episodes concerning the two Great Wars, WWI and WWII.
-The set is endless with titles that include The Color of War, an unrivaled five disc, 13-episode documentary about WWII, and The World Wars, a stellar production that spotlights a few of the more well-known individuals from the two wars.
+I am amazed at how The History Channel has produced an assortment of documentaries and episodes concerning the two Great Wars, WWI and WWII.
+The set is endless, with titles including The Color of War, an unrivaled five-disc, 13-episode documentary about WWII, and The World Wars, a stellar production that spotlights a few of the more well-known individuals from the two wars.

-100 Years of WWI is a two-disc set that offers a several episodes worth mentioning.
+100 Years of WWI is a two-disc set that offers several episodes worth mentioning.
 They are Armored Beasts, Clouds of Death, Massive Air Attacks, and Underwater Killers.
 This documentary concentrates on how the industrialized world modernized to make horrific weapons of war like tanks, mustard gas, flamethrowers and submarines.
 The blend of vintage footage with modern, re-enactment footage is worth watching.